-Wait, do you mean to say that you don’t always have this much fun doing laundry?!
-Wish I could say that I did, but let’s face it: we all probably spend a bit more time in our laundry rooms than we’d like to.
-When I was designing this space in my home, I decided to make it as pretty and light-filled as possible in an effort to make the hours spent scrubbing, folding and ironing just a little more fun.
-From the appliances to the storage solutions to the products you stock it with, a little planning on the front end goes a long way towards making this overlooked space super functional, and look beautiful, too!
-Last week, I partnered with Electrolux to share my laundry room design tips on morning news stations around the country, and the viewer response made me realize that this is a space a lot of people would like to freshen up in their homes.
-Thought I’d better spill the details here on the blog, too!
-Keep reading for my keys to an organized, serene and super hardworking laundry room.
+Wait, do you mean to say that you don’t always have fun doing laundry?!
+Wish I could say that I did, but let’s face it: we all probably spend a bit more time in our laundry rooms than we’d prefer.
+When I was designing this space in my home, I decided to make it as pretty and light-filled as possible in an effort to make the hours spent scrubbing, folding, and ironing just a little more enjoyable.
+I was determined to figure out how to organize the laundry room in a smart way that would make upkeep a breeze.

-I’ve got to admit that I’m usually tempted to go for the prettiest appliances that will blend seamlessly with my interior design… but especially in the laundry room, you’ve got to have form and function.
-Thankfully, my Electrolux front load washer and dryer has both.
-The washer features the ExpertCare wash system which results in a superior clean, while the dryer has a feature that I love – the Perfect Steam setting – which actually removes stains and wrinkles from my clothes so they look brand new.
+I’ve got to admit that I’m usually tempted to go for the prettiest appliances that will blend seamlessly with my interior design, but in the laundry room, you’ve got to have form and function.
+Thankfully, my front load washer and dryer have both.
+I prioritized picking machines that worked hard to remove stains, leave clothes wrinkle-free, will last for many years to come, and are aesthetically pleasing.

-I have “stations” setup for folding laundry, ironing clothes, polishing shoes and cleaning leather.
+I have “stations” set up for folding laundry, ironing clothes, polishing shoes, and cleaning leather.
 And in each place, I have all the products to complete each task that I know I’ll need.
-It makes things super efficient when you know you can head into the laundry room and be totally equipped to get the job done.
+It makes things super-efficient when you know you can head into the laundry room and be totally equipped to get the job done.

-While building our house, I fell in love with this Imperial Trellis wallpaper… only problem was that Adam was set on minimalist white walls throughout the main rooms of the house.
-As a compromise (and since, let’s face it: I spend quite a bit more time in the laundry room than he does) I used the paper on one dramatic wall in the laundry room that adds a welcome pop of color and still makes me smile when I walk in.
+While building our house, I fell in love with this Imperial Trellis wallpaper–the only problem was that Adam was set on minimalist white walls throughout the main rooms of the house.
+As a compromise (and since let’s face it: I spend quite a bit more time in the laundry room than he does) I used the paper on one dramatic wall in the laundry room that adds a welcome pop of color and still makes me smile when I walk in.

 I love to transform my detergents into decorative objects by decanting them in refillable clear containers, then applying a chalkboard label and writing what’s inside.
 I always have a big pretty woven basket that I use for corralling supplies and transporting folded laundry to other rooms of the house.
 And plants are probably the easiest and most economical way to add a feeling of freshness to the space.
-In addition to adding beauty, bringing plants into the room actually increases oxygen levels, removes toxins from the air and has been shown to decrease fatigue, colds and headaches.
+In addition to adding beauty, bringing plants into the room actually increases oxygen levels, removes toxins from the air, and has been shown to decrease fatigue, colds, and headaches.
 How’s that for creating a positive atmosphere?

 I’d love to hear how you guys approach laundry room design!
 Do you keep it strictly utilitarian, or have you added pretty touches to make it an inviting space?
 Any great organizing tips?